bjarneo/node-encryption/README.md

 # node-encryption

-This package will simplify the process of encrypting and decrypting data for your application based on the aes-256-gcm algorithm.
+This package will simplify the process of encrypting and decrypting data for your application providing robust AES-256-GCM encryption and decryption utilities for protecting sensitive data.

-## What this is

-A Node.js module providing robust AES-256-GCM encryption and decryption utilities for protecting sensitive data.

 ```bash
 $ npm install --save node-encryption